 Please introduce yourself to your future classmates via a brief video statement.

 We suggest preparing for this video statement the way you might prepare for an interview.
 The intent is to introduce yourself to your classmates, so you will want to think of interesting personal stories to tell.
-Consider writing out several possible examples and stories that you could use.
 For example, you might be passionate about travel and experiencing new cultures.
 You have made several interesting trips in your life, and each has given you new perspective.
 Write down each of them and what you learned from each experience.

 Maybe you developed a passion for Thai cuisine after a trip there, and have collected Brazilian art from your travels to that country.
 Think of a few discrete examples and practice those stories and the introduction several times before you open the application link and start recording.

 When recording the video essay response, take your time and speak slowly and clearly into the camera.
 Think of it as an interview, and try to be natural and comfortable as you respond.
 The most important part is to convey your personality!